teressacodes/teressacodes/README.md

 - 👯 I’m looking to collaborate on open source, aerospace, tech for good
 - 💬 Ask me about being a non-traditional student, making a career change, being resilient and determined in my goals!
 - 📫 How to reach me: Let's chat and connect on [LinkedIn](https://www.linkedin.com/in/tessellison/)
-- 💻 Please check out my new portfolio website: [Teressa's Portfolio](https://teressacodes.github.io/portfolio/)
 - ⚡ Fun facts:
   * I've been a pet sitter for three years
-  * I have a 647 day streak learning Italian on Duolingo @Tessellison
+  * I have a 671 day streak learning Italian on Duolingo @Tessellison
   * I'm a proud member of Rewriting the Code (RTC)